nfisher1226/zterm/README.md

 program to run on the command line and setting the title from the command line.

 ## Building
-You will need the Zig compiler, version 0.9.0-dev.256+0134cb021 or above, available from [ziglang.org](https://ziglang.org).
+You will need the Zig compiler, version 0.9.0, available from [ziglang.org](https://ziglang.org).
 You will also need the Gtk-3.x and vte libraries plus development headers installed on your system.

 Zterm can be built using either the [Gyro](https://github.com/mattnite/gyro) or [Zigmod](https://github.com/nektro/zigmod) package managers for Zig.
 ### Gyro
+> NOTE: Gyro build is out of date and currently broken
 ```Bash
 gyro build -Drelease-safe=true
 ```